 The process and goal of a DPIA (or GBEB)

 During a DPIA you fill in a form which helps you assess privacy issues and resulting measures to fix possible privacy problems in an early stage.
 For example: when storing personal data on laptop computers, the use of appropriate technical and organizational security measures (effective full disk encryption, robust key management, appropriate access control, secured backups, etc.) in addition to existing policies (notice, consent, right of access, right to object, etc.) can be required.
 The DPIA should be seen as a tool to help you with decision-making concerning data processing.
 It should be continuously reviewed and regularly reassessed

 - When should I perform a DPIA?

-The DPIA should be carried out prior to data processing.
-This is consistent with data protection by design.
+The DPIA should be carried out at the earliest possible stage prior to data processing.
+This is consistent with the legal obligation of data protection by design.
 Check if you are obliged to do so with the DPIA checklist.